k3karthic/terraform__gcloud-instance/README.md

 # Terraform - Deploy a single instance in Google Cloud

-A [Terraform](https://www.terraform.io/) script to deploy a single instance in Google Cloud running under the [Always Free](https://cloud.google.com/free) tier.
+A [Terraform](https://www.terraform.io/) script to deploy an instance in Google Cloud running under the [Always Free](https://cloud.google.com/free) tier.

 A custom VPC allows for more control over network security.
 The Terraform script below creates a custom VPC,
 * terraform__gcloud-vpc